sloria/TextBlob/docs/quickstart.rst

     TextBlob("Simple es mejor que complejo.")

 If no source language is specified, TextBlob will attempt to detect the language.
 You can specify the source language explicitly, like so.
+Raises TranslatorError if the TextBlob cannot be translated into the requested language.

 .. doctest::